gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 * [Julia](https://julialang.org/downloads/) language
 * [IJulia](https://github.com/JuliaLang/IJulia.jl), the `Julia` kernel for Jupyter.
+* [PyPlot](https://github.com/JuliaPy/PyPlot.jl), the interface to use matplotlib.pyplot.
 * [OceanDataView](https://odv.awi.de/), to pre-process the data files.
-* Follow the steps decribed here: [installation](../installation.md).
+* Follow the steps described here: [installation](../installation.md).

 ### Before the workshop...

-✅ If you plan to use your own dataset, please verify that it has been quality controlled.
+✅ If you plan to use your own dataset, please verify that it has been quality-controlled.
 ✅ If your institution is part of [eduroam](https://www.eduroam.org/), be sure to have your credentials for the wifi connexion.
-✅ Register at [Marine ID](https://www.marine-id.org/) and bring your username and password.
+✅ Register at [Marine ID](https://www.marine-id.org/) and bring your username and password (in ordet to access the *Virtual Research Environment*).